ManoharBari/UPYOG/README.md

 ## 📌 Project Overview

 This project enhances the citizen-facing community hall booking platform under the UPYOG framework.
 The focus is to simplify the UI/UX, introduce real-time booking visibility, and improve the overall workflow for hall reservations.
+It also includes an admin dashboard to help urban local bodies manage facilities more effectively.

 ---